nkss-dev/atlas/CONTRIBUTING.md

-# Welcome to NKSSS Atlas' contributing guide
+# Welcome to the contributing guide for Atlas

 Hey!
-Thank you so much for willing to contribute to one of the goals NKSSS attempts to achieve.
+Thank you so much for willing to contribute to one of the goals NKSS attempts to achieve.
 Please refer below on how to contribute.

 ## Steps to contribute to courses